panva/jose/docs/interfaces/jwks_remote.RemoteJWKSetOptions.md

 • `Optional` **headers**: [`Record`]( https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeys-type )<`string`, `string`\>

-Optional headers to be sent with the HTTP request.
+Headers to be sent with the HTTP request.
+Default is that `User-Agent: jose/v${version}` header is added unless the runtime is a browser in which adding an explicit headers fetch configuration would cause an unnecessary CORS preflight request.

 ___